wizards-of-lua/wizards-of-lua/docs/_modules/CustomEvent.md

 functions:
 ---

-The CustomEvent represents any event that has been fired from some Lua code using [Events.fire()](/modules/Events/#fire).
+The <span class="notranslate">CustomEvent</span> represents any event that has been fired from some Lua code using [Events.fire()](/modules/Events/#fire).